SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```

 <br>

 ### Model Performance Assessment <a name="logreg-model-assessment"></a>

 ##### Predict On The Test Set

-To assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.
+To assess how well our model is predicting on new data - we ask the trained model object (here called *clf*) to predict the *signup_flag* variable for the test set.

 In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.